 Asian Hiking Team bring you to Hattiban climbing place where they can enjoy top level grades climbing.
 There are eight routes which are well bolted.
 We are providing you side briefing, travel arrangements; lunch, climbing gears and professional International field Guides.

-Hattiban is a beautiful village about an hour outside of Kathmandu located 15 km south west of Kathmandu valley.
-It is about a 20-minute hike through the jungle back to the crag where we climb.
+Hattiban is a beautiful village about an hour outside of Kathmandu located 15 km south south of Kathmandu valley.
+It is about 45 minutes drive and a 20-minute hike through the jungle back to the crag where we climb.
 This Hattiban rock climb excursion includes 5.9 – 5.12-grade routes and is best for autumn and spring rock climbing.